CCFlynn/systematicinvestor.github.io/strategy.md

 ---
 layout: page
-title: Tools
+title: Strategy
 ---

-Following are automated researcg reports that are created each night:
+Following are automated Strategy back-test and signal reports that are created each night:

 <ul>
 {% for post in site.pages %}
-	{% if post.url contains 'Tool-' %}
+	{% if post.url contains 'Strategy-' %}

 	 {% assign report_name = post.url | split:'/' | last | remove:'.html' %}
 <li><a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a>